Mouse near Idaho home - winter rodent prevention guide

 Pro Tip

-Our rodent service includes thorough assessment, professional trapping, exclusion recommendations, and ongoing monitoring.
-We work until the problem is solved.
+Professional rodent service includes thorough assessment, strategic trapping, exclusion recommendations, and ongoing monitoring.
 Call (208) 297-7947 for same-day service.

 When to consider professional service: